NormRaden/urlQueryStringDecode/README.md

 .\
 .

-The non-alphanumeric characters that are part of the variable are mapped to underscores ("_"), while quote characters ('\"') that are part of the value are "escaped" by prepending a backslash ("\\").
+The non-alphanumeric characters that are part of the field/variable are mapped to underscores ("_"), while quote characters ('\"') that are part of the value are "escaped" by prepending a backslash ("\\").
 Character sequences "%<hex digits\>" and "+" in the URL query are handled appropriately.
 For example, the URL query string:

 ```
 date=2001-01-01&data.element1=nil&data.element2=empty+set&auth+type=pass&pass=A-3!dn=s6.d&result^code=ERROR&blob=dj832"-!%263k*e%25N,`dc~1$a&save